 4

-Stepped premiums increase each year with age and can become very expensive after 50.
-Level premiums are fixed (or increase only with inflation) and are higher initially but may be cheaper over the long term.
-If you are on stepped premiums and plan to keep your cover for another 10-15 years, ask your provider about switching to level premiums.
+Stepped premiums increase each year with age and can become very costly after 50.
+Level premiums remain stable but are higher initially.
+If you are currently on stepped premiums and plan to keep cover for another 10-15 years, ask your provider about the cost of switching to level premiums.
+The crossover point where level becomes cheaper than stepped is often within 7-10 years.

 5